Color Palette

 cosine graph

-After plugging the equations to some simple JavaScript and generating visualization in HTML table I ended up with the following palette of colors:
+After plugging the equations to some simple JavaScript and generating visualization in HTML table, the result was still a bit over-saturated overall.

 X65 palette